thomasbnt/setup-ubuntu1604/README.md

 * Script `dns_cloudflare` for change to public DNS CloudFlare.
 * Script `web_init` for initiate a new project for website.
+* Script Wallpaper from Unsplash

+Disable the guest account and create the `.ssh` folder.

 ## Design

 * paper-gtk-theme
 * [paper-icon-theme](https://snwh.org/paper)
 * unity-tweak-tool
-* Script Wallpaper from Unsplash

 ## Security